 After removing the wood from the clamps, you’ll probably want to sand it to eliminate any adhesive residue.

-Clamping an unstressed junction for thirty minutes to an hour with most Titebond 3 glue is recommended.
+Clamping an unstressed junction for 30 minutes to 1 hour with most Titebond 3 glue is recommended.
 Clamping stressed joints for 24 hours is required.

 5. Total Cure Time

-The total cure time for titebond 3 is 24 hours.
-The temperature speeds up the process and humidity slow down the process.
+The total cure time for Titebond 3 is 24 hours.
+The temperature speeds up the process and humidity slows down the process.
 So keeping that in mind, this may vary.

 How to Make Titebond 3 Dry More Quickly?